 - Burying charcoal in the soil improves its structure and thus increase water retention capacity.
 This method is gaining attention recently.

 Sustainable agriculture emphasizes polyculture; rather than growing a single crop, many different species grow together and interact with one another.
 Trees have a role to play in nearly all agroecosystems.
-Planting trees between crops reduces the need for water in several ways —
+Planting trees between crops reduces the need for water in at least six ways —

 - Tree roots secrete humic acid, which creates humus in the soil.
 This humus has a spongy texture and helps the soil hold more water.